Cajun cuisine: History

-The Acadians are an ethnic group, descended from French colonists, who settled in what is today Eastern Canada in the early 17th century.
-In the mid-18th century, many thousands were deported by the British during the French and Indian War in what they termed le Grand Dérangement, and many of them resettled in southern Louisiana where they are known as Cajuns.
+The Acadians are an ethnic group descended from French colonists who settled in what is today Eastern Canada in the early 17th century.
+In the mid-18th century, thousands were deported by the British during the French and Indian War in what they termed le Grand Dérangement, and many of them resettled in southern Louisiana where they are known as Cajuns.

 Cornbread is a staple Cajun starch.

 Due to the extreme change in climate from that of Acadia, Acadians were unable to cook their original dishes.
-Soon, their former culinary traditions were adapted and, in time, incorporated not only Native American traditions, but also African-American traditions—as is exemplified in the classic Cajun dish "gumbo", which takes its name from the word for its principal ingredient, okra, in the West African Bambara language.
-In Louisiana, the Acadian settlers replaced the whole wheat bread they were accustomed to with cornbread, which by the beginning of the 19th century they were eating with cane syrup.
-Between 1790 and 1810 most Louisiana Acadians bought one to three enslaved black persons, many of whom who had come from the West Indies, from whom they learned the use of new ingredients, including okra, to incorporate in their cuisine.
+Soon, their former culinary traditions were adapted and, in time, incorporated Native American and African American traditions—as exemplified in the classic Cajun dish gumbo, which takes its name from the word for its principal ingredient, okra, in the West African Bambara language.
+In Louisiana, the Acadian settlers replaced the whole-wheat bread they were accustomed to with cornbread, which by the beginning of the 19th century they were eating with cane syrup.
+Between 1790 and 1810 most Louisiana Acadians bought one to three enslaved black persons, many from the West Indies, from whom they learned the use of new ingredients, including okra.
 The ragu sauces that the Cajuns developed are very similar to sauces used in French West Africa, possibly introduced by enslaved cooks.

-Many other meals developed along these lines, adapted in no small part from Haiti, to become what is now considered classic Cajun cuisine traditions (not to be confused with the more modern concept associated with Prudhomme's style).
+Many other meals developed along these lines, adapted in part from Haiti, to become what are now considered classic Cajun cuisine traditions (in contrast to the more modern concepts associated with Paul Prudhomme's style).

-Up through the 20th century, the meals were not elaborate but instead, rather basic.
+Up through the 20th century, the meals were basic, not elaborate.
 The public's false perception of "Cajun" cuisine was based on Prudhomme's style of Cajun cooking, which was spicy, flavorful, and not true to the classic form of the cuisine.

 Cajun and Creole cuisine have mistakenly been considered the same, but the origins of Creole cooking are in New Orleans, and Cajun cooking arose 40 years after its establishment.
-Today, most restaurants serve dishes that consist of Cajun styles, which Paul Prudhomme dubbed "Louisiana cooking".
-In Cajun home-cooking, these individual styles are still kept separate.
-However, there are fewer and fewer people cooking the classic Cajun dishes that would have been eaten by the original settlers.
+Today, most restaurants serve dishes that consist of Cajun styles, which Prudhomme dubbed "Louisiana cooking".
+In Cajun home cooking, these individual styles are still kept separate.
+However, there are fewer people cooking the classic Cajun dishes that would have been eaten by the original settlers.

+An influx of Vietnamese immigrants to Gulf Coast states after the Vietnam War led to the establishment of the Viet-Cajun fusion style of cooking.
+Viet-Cajun dishes and restaurants can most commonly be found between Houston and New Orleans.
+A popular dish in this tradition is "Vietnamese style crawfish," or crawfish seasoned with Vietnamese spices.